 Yoon Young has been involved in a variety of academic and professional projects related to teacher education.

-Yoon Young is currently a member of the Teacher Education and Professional Learning (TEPL) research group at Oxford.
+She is currently a member of the Teacher Education and Professional Learning (TEPL) research group at Oxford.
 Her doctoral research focuses on teacher education policy and practice in England.
-Her dissertation examines the interaction between the existing goals of the Oxford Internship Scheme (OIS) and policy changes in reshaping the current programme.
-It explores the extent of consensus and tensions between stakeholders as well as their perceptions regarding ideal goals and standards that could drive a re-conceptualised teacher education programme.
+The study examines the relationship between individuals’ own objectives, the stated programme goals, and the national teachers’ standards in the operation of the Oxford Internship Scheme (OIS).
+It also explores the perceptions of stakeholders regarding ideal goals that could drive a re-conceptualised teacher education programme.